-Now that you have your location and you are looking into hiring a restaurant designer to design your restaurant interior and to possibly get your new restaurant building permits… how do you proceed?
-It’s easy if one of your friends have had a great experience with an interior designer or an interior architect, but what if you don’t know anyone with similar experience or skills?
-Here are a few things to look for before hiring a restaurant designer:
+Now that you have your location and you are looking into hiring a restaurant designer and getting your new restaurant building permits, how do you proceed?
+It’s easy if one of your friends have had a great experience with an interior designer or interior architect, since a referral takes the guessing out of your search.
+But what if that is not the case?